What is in this leaflet

 You must not be given this medicine if you have a very low white blood cell (WBC) count.

-The active ingredient in ANZATAX™ may pass into breast milk and there is a possibility that the breast-fed baby may be affected.
+Do not breast-feed if you are taking this medicine.
+The active ingredient in ANZATAX passes into breast milk and there is a possibility that your baby may be affected.

 Before you are given it

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.